Dr. Lance Hahn

 While my primary interest is in computational neuroscience with a focus on distributed adaptive systems which can model the semantic processes underlying word recognition I am also interested in visual neuroscience, computational modeling and method development.

-- PSY 490 - Independent Study in Psychology
+- PSYS 490 - Independent Study in Psychology